 The Master said, “Martha, dear Martha, you’re fussing far too much and getting yourself worked up over nothing.
 One thing only is essential, and Mary has chosen it—it’s the main course, and won’t be taken from her.”
 (Luke 10:38-14 MSG)

-Lesson learned – be sure your priorities are in line with what God considers most important, it usually is in communicating with Him.
+Lesson learned – be sure your priorities are in line with what God considers is most important, it is discovered while communicating with Him.

 Perhaps you struggle as I do in finding that balance between the long to-do list of Christian activities and that of loving God with everything you have.
 The real answer to How to keep priority #1 – Communicate!